FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, for playing a video file from local file system.

 > In case your app is intended for playing a couple of short fixed 360 videos or a fixed set of 360 photos, then you should consider embedding the content into the app.
 This approach provides several benefits:
-> - Simpler content deployment as there is no need for a streaming server or a content-delivery network (CDN)
+> - Simpler content deployment without a streaming server and a content-delivery network (CDN)
 > - Lower and more predictable content deployment cost - even FREE delivery via Google Play store
 > - Built-in offline mode without making the app more complex with content download and delete features
 > - Guaranteed to have no buffering pauses during video playback
 >
 > However, there are also some major drawbacks:
-> - The app installation package becomes very large and many potential users will skip the app based on its size
+> - App installation package becomes large and potential users may skip the app based on its size
-> - After user has watched the embedded content the whole app needs to be uninstalled to remove the content
+> - After watching the embedded content the whole app needs to be uninstalled to remove the content
-> - Adding or updating content is not possible without updating the app, and many users might never update
+> - Adding/updating content not possible without updating the app (many users will never update)
 > - Only a limited amount of content can be embedded to the app
 >
 > Typically one-shot apps that are intended for a particular event, product campaign, or offline use have embedded content.
 However, also apps that mostly use streamed content may include a few embedded items that are frequently needed and rarely updated, such as brand introduction, user tutorials, and menu backgrounds.